 OVERVIEW: The UBS Optimus Foundation's global health giving is directed toward vulnerable children, focusing on maternal and newborn health, child care, and community health.

-IP TAKE: UBS takes chance on innovative approaches to improving the health of vulnerable children around the world.
-However, it requires proposals be well-researched and detail potential impact.
-It does not like to fund projects that strictly deliver healthcare services.
+IP TAKE: UBS takes chance on innovative approaches to improving the health of vulnerable children around the world; however, it requires proposals be well-researched and detail potential impact.
+It does not fund projects that strictly deliver healthcare services.

 The foundation's Child Health program focuses on efforts to decrease the number of children who die every year from both preventable and infectious diseases.
 While this is obviously a broad goal, the foundation's own research has identified three key areas of focus in its global health giving: newborn health, child care, and community health.
 UBS also supports organizations that improve the mortality rates of mothers and newborns.

-To learn more about the types of organizations receiving support from the UBS Optimus Foundation, explore its All Projects list.
+To learn more about the types of organizations receiving support from the UBS Optimus Foundation, explore its projects list.

 The UBS only accepts grant applications during its open calls, which are announced each year.
 Those announcements don’t seem to follow any pattern or deadline, so grantees should check the foundation’s grant application page or those upcoming dates.